crispreview/crispreview.github.io/_posts/2025-07-18-Nik-Naks-Tangy-n-Cheesy.markdown

 Where to begin?

 These crisps are very smelly.
 I have washed my hands twice and I'm not sure the smell is completely gone.
-The flavour lingers also for a long time.
+The flavour also lingers for a long time.
 I just tried to have a cup of tea but had to give up.
 I don't think cheese and tea are a good combination.

 These crisps also have a lot of flavour.
 It is difficult to describe the flavour.
 I do not know if I like the flavour.
-What I do know is there is a lot of it.
+What I do know is that there is a lot of it.

 Here are some of the things I thought whilst eating them.